-The Straus Institute for Dispute Resolution builds on its 25-year history and continues to top the U.S. News & World Report rankings as the number one dispute resolution program for the eighth consecutive year.
+The Straus Institute for Dispute Resolution builds on its 25-year history and continues to top the U.S. News & World Report rankings as the number one dispute resolution program for the ninth consecutive year.

 The Straus Institute was established in 1986 as the first dispute resolution program in the Southwest.
 From the beginning, the institute has recruited prominent full-time faculty and practitioners to teach our courses from throughout the U.S., Canada, Latin America, Asia, and Europe.

 Straus offers two tracks of training: professional training programs and academic programs in dispute resolution including the Certificate, a Master's (M.D.R.), and an LL.M.
 In 2004, Straus launched the Undergraduate Certificate in Conflict Management, a joint enterprise between Straus and Pepperdine's Seaver College.

 More than 35 different courses in dispute resolution are offered by Straus including negotiation, mediation, arbitration, labor, entertainment dispute resolution, dispute resolution ethics, cross cultural conflict, psychology of conflict, and other areas.
 Courses are taught by the 10 full time Pepperdine professors, 22 local adjuncts, and 35 adjuncts and visiting faculty from around the world.